go-choppy/next-service-engine/README.md

 >
 > Date: 2018-12-13

-# Choppy Media Extension
+# Next Service Engine

 ## Summary
 Display dynamic plot or more multimedia content in markdown.

-Choppy-media-extension is an extension for Python-Markdown.
+Next-service-engine is an extension for Python-Markdown.
 It can launch dynamic plot or preprocess multimedia.

 ## Dependencies